 I’ve probably done that a few times.
 It does quiet the room, but then it makes people think and it definitely creates conversation.
 I have no problem sharing that.
 It’s funny when it comes to leap as a whole love energy, audacity and proof but it’s like, I almost have added an extra A, but then it sounds funny.
 Love energy, audacity and authenticity are the thing to me too.
 If you can’t be authentic, the rest of it doesn’t matter.
 You won’t get away with it or at least for very long.

 I always looked at authenticity as the environment in which this takes place.
 It’s not pretend to love, pretend to generate energy, pretend to be audacious and give us as much proof as you can without having to give too much.
 If it’s not coming, if it’s not real, then it doesn’t work, but it also doesn’t hurt to put on that question.
 “Am I showing up as who I really am?
-Am I being an authentic leader?”
+Am I being an authentic leadership coaching?”
 That’s what people respond to.
 If people want to want to learn more about Entisys360, want to I connect with you and give you a chance to make some new friends.
 Maybe somebody who is reading this thinks they’d be a great fit for you guys.
 What’s the best way for people to get in touch?

 Mike, thank you.
 It’s been a real treat and tremendously valuable for me and for everybody reading.
 Everybody, thank you all for reading.
 Until the next time we meet, don’t forget to do what you love in the service of people who love what you do.